rvben/rumdl/README.md

 - Stops at the first configuration file found
 - Stops searching when it encounters a `.git` directory (project boundary)
 - Maximum traversal depth of 100 directories
+- Falls back to user configuration if no project configuration is found (see Global Configuration below)

 To disable all configuration discovery and use only built-in defaults, use the `--isolated` flag: